-Developing a new app or migrating an existing app to HarperDB without sacrificing your well configured development IDE and local Windows environment is still simple.
-Windows 10 has integrated the Linux bash terminal which simplifies the work flow, instead of setting up virtual machines or a cloud instance to develop for alternative architectures and operating systems.
+Developing a new app or migrating an existing app to HarperDB without sacrificing your well-configured development IDE and local Windows environment is still simple.
+Windows 10 has integrated the Ubuntu Linux bash terminal, which simplifies the workflow, instead of setting up virtual machines or a cloud instance to develop for alternative architectures and operating systems.

 Update Windows OS Build

 The prerequisite to using the Windows Subsystem for Linux is Windows OS build version 16215.0 or higher.
-To make this build available there are a few setup and verification steps needed.
+To make this build available, a few setup and verification steps needed.

 Activate Windows Subsystem for Linux

-Now that the OS build has been updated you are able to activate the Windows Subsystem for Linux.
+With the OS build updated, you can activate the Windows Subsystem for Linux.
 Press the Windows key and type: Windows Features, open the Turn Windows features on or off.
 Scroll near the bottom and check the box Windows Subsystem for Linux.
 Restart your computer.

-If your Windows OS Build version meet the minimum requirements; version 16215 or higher AND you have activated the Windows Subsystem for Linux you can go to the Microsoft store and download the Ubuntu Linux bash program.
+If your Windows OS Build version meets the minimum requirements, version 16215, or higher, AND you have activated the Windows Subsystem for Linux, you can go to the Microsoft store and download the Ubuntu Linux bash program.

-Once installed, during the first run it will ask to create a user name and password that will be used when you run the app in the future.
+Once installed, during the first run, it will ask to create a user name and password that will create when you run the app in the future.
 It will take a few minutes to fully install the application after you have entered the required information.
-Refill your water glass and it should be about ready when you return.
+Refill your water glass, and it should be ready when you return.